 Our Certificate of Incorporation provides that, pursuant to Delaware law, our directors will not be liable for monetary damages for breach of the directors' fiduciary duty of care to us and our stockholders.
 This provision in the Certificate of Incorporation does not eliminate the duty of care, and in appropriate circumstances equitable remedies such as injunctive or other forms of non-monetary relief will remain available under Delaware law.
 In addition, each director will continue to be subject to liability for breach of the director's duty of loyalty to us or our stockholders, for acts or omissions not in good faith or involving intentional misconduct or knowing violations of law, for actions leading to improper personal benefit to the director, and for payment of dividends or approval of stock repurchases or redemptions that are unlawful under Delaware law.
-The provision also does not affect a director's state or federal environmental laws.
+The provision also does not affect a director's responsibilities under any other law, such as the federal securities laws or state or federal environmental laws.

 We have entered into agreements to indemnify our directors and certain of our officers in addition to the indemnification provided for in the Certificate of Incorporation and Bylaws.
 These agreements, among other things, indemnify our directors and certain of our officers for certain expenses (including attorneys' fees), judgments, fines and settlement amounts incurred by such person in any action or proceeding, including any action by or for us, on account of services as our director or officer, or as a director or officer of any other company or enterprise to which the person provides services at our request.
-We file annual, quarterly and special reports, proxy statements and other information with the SEC.
-You may read and copy any document we file with the SEC at the SEC's Public Reference Room at 450 Fifth Street, N.W., Washington, D.C.
-20549.
-Please call the SEC at 1-800-SEC-0330 for further information on the public reference room.
-Our SEC filings are also available to the public at the SEC's web site at http://www.sec.gov.